 To secure that dream job, you have to think like the person making the final decision.
 What is going through the manager’s head when they select candidates?
-This is a list containing the 7 most common reasons people get hired.
+What attributes are they looking for in their ideal employee?
+Here are 7 of the most common reasons people get hired.
 Use it wisely now and do let me know if you have any questions on any of the reasons.

 1. A great resume